 Thereafter, I spent much of my early life on horseback, or so far buried into a book that the rest of the world ceased to exist (much to the annoyance of my family—it took several attempts to get my attention).
 We all had very specific jobs on the ranch and mine was horses and cattle—out rounding up at dawn.
 And since I rode bareback, my standing request was to wake me up 5 minutes before everyone else headed for the barn—time enough to dress and eat my Wheaties, and no sleep time wasted on saddling.

-I have a fascination for the Victorians, weather, geology, horses, plants and mythology, I like spicy food, chocolate and cheesecake, and I have an odd sense of humor.
+I have a fascination for the Victorians, weather, geology, horses, plants and mythology, I like spicy food, chocolate and cheesecake, and I have an odd and morbid sense of humor.
 (Or so I’ve been told.
 Often.)
 Incidentally, the Pharaoh is in fact my real name, and oddly enough, is of British origin.

 Some of my current favorite sf/f writers are Ilona Andrews, Carol Berg, C.E.
 Murphy, Patty Briggs, Lynn Flewelling, Rachel Caine, David Coe, and Anne Bishop.